 We love to go to the local pool and get all good and wet and then come home and bombard the sunroom with damp towels and sopping bathing suits!
 They get draped over every spare chair and drive me nuts every time I look in there!

-So when I saw this towel/suit holder from Sharon at Ms. Magpie Designs, I started drooling.
+So when I saw this towel/suit holder from Sharon at Ms. Magpie Designs (unfortunately, her site doesn’t seem to be live anymore!), I started drooling.
 It seemed so simple and easy, and there was no way I wasn’t doing it.
 And then somehow, I managed to drag this simple and easy project out over, oh, about a month or so.

 But it’s finished today and the towels are hung and I love it!